Introduction to OMiCC

 A differential expression profile (DEP) consists of the gene expression differences for all genes between the two sample groups in a CGP (see figure below).
 OMiCC can also compute statistics for each gene to identify statistically significant differentially expressed genes using the following analysis methods: a) Limma (default), b) Wilcoxon test, and c) Student’s t-test.

 Meta-analysis is a method of extracting statistically coherent signals in differential expression from multiple CGPs, even when CGPs are obtained from different studies or generated using distinct technology platforms.
-Meta-analysis is performed using the RankProd meta-analysis package from R.
+Users can choose to perform meta-analysis using the RankProd or MetaIntegrator packages from R.

 Once an analysis is performed, the results and the parameters used for the analysis are stored and available for the user to view, download and share with the OMiCC community.